Personnel Policy

 It is important that complete and clear records be maintained of all disciplinary processes for the protection of the employee and the library.
 The library board wants each employee to be successful in his/her job and will work with employees to eliminate deficiencies.

-While notice of intent to terminate can be expected, the Boulder Junction Public Library board reserves the right to dismiss an employee without notice in cases involving theft, drug or alcohol abuse, criminal activity, or in instances of significant misconduct.
+While notice of intent to terminate can be expected, the Boulder Junction Public Library Board of Trustees reserves the right to dismiss an employee without notice in cases involving theft, drug or alcohol abuse, criminal activity, or in instances of significant misconduct.

-A library employee wishing to resign or retire from employment must notify the director or the library board as soon as practicable.
+A library employee wishing to resign or retire from employment must notify the Library Director or the library board as soon as practicable.
 The library board requests a minimum notice of two weeks.
-For the library director, a notice of at least one month is preferred.
+For the Library Director, a notice of at least one month is preferred.

 The employee must submit a formal, written resignation statement giving the exact date that employment is to be terminated.
 Between the time of notice and the time when employment ends, a final performance appraisal will be conducted.